tanepiper/obsidian-garden/👩‍🌾 Your Knowledge Garden.md

 [[👩‍🌾 Gardening Tips/🪨 🌳 Obsidian Garden|🪨 🌳 Obsidian Garden]] is a open-source guide to creating your own [[📇 Terms/🧠 Knowledge Systems/🌳 Digital Garden|🌳 Digital Garden]] with [Obsidian](https://obsidian.md).

-The garden is contained within in it's own [[📇 Terms/🧠 Knowledge Systems/Knowledge Management|Knowledge Management System]] - designed as a template for you to learn the basics of working with [[📇 Terms/🪨 Obsidian/🪨 Obsidian|🪨 Obsidian]] and extend and remix in to your own.
+The garden is contained within in it's own [[📇 Terms/🧠 Knowledge Systems/🗃 Knowledge Management|🗃 Knowledge Management System]] - designed as a template for you to learn the basics of working with [[📇 Terms/🪨 Obsidian/🪨 Obsidian|🪨 Obsidian]] and extend and remix in to your own.

 ![[🖇 Attachments/the-knowledge-garden.png]]